mieweb/docs/content/functions/injection-immunization-management/injection-tab.md

 * Administering Location: If your practice only has 1 location it will automatically populate this field.
 If your practice has several locations programmed into {{% system-name %}} , use the drop-down arrow to select the correct location of where the injection was administered.
 If you have a location selected here, it considers this injection an in-house injection.
 Meaning, the injection was administered at your location.
 If a location is selected here, you will be required then to fill out the Manufacturer and Expiration Date fields.
 These are required fields if a location is specified.
     * If the injection was given elsewhere and you are just documenting the injection for records, select No Location and it will not make those other fields required to fill out.
 * Vial / Lot #:  Enter the vial and/or lot # of the serum.
 The Lot# field autocomplete references Vials/Lots as referenced in the Inventory module.
-If not administering from Inventory, then Vial/Lot should be added as a free text entry.
+If not administered from Inventory, then Vial/Lot should be added as a free text entry.
     * Any vaccines documented that are administered from Inventory will automatically deduct from Inventory totals.
 Quantity is reduced by one for each vaccine administered from the Inventory module.
     * Decrement is done in whole numbers.
 So in inventory you have a qty of 10 flu shots, then you document the immunization, the inventory decreases by one.
 It doesn't calculate that you have a 50cc multi injection vial.
 If the give 5cc's to Patient One and 10cc's to Patient Two, you have 35cc's left.
 * Manufacturer:  Enter the manufacturer's name.
 The system will attempt to auto-complete your typing.
 It will give you choices that match and you can highlight and select if you wish.
 Otherwise, you can continue to free-type in text.
 This is a required field if you have chosen a location.
 If you leave the location field set to No Location, this will not be required.